 2. Buy a heat protectant or primer (and use it!)

 Really.
 Long hair is older hair and therefore shows more wear and tear.
 Once you get to a certain length, you’re more likely to use a blowdryer to dry your strands.
 A caveat: Any heat applied to hair strands, especially when they’re wet, can cause damage—and yes, this includes UV rays from staying outdoors as well.
-Protect your strands with a light spray-on thermal protectant, like TRESemmé Platinum Strength Strengthening Heat Protect Spray, before blow-drying or going on a weekend hike.
+Protect your strands with a light spray-on thermal protectant, like TRESemmé Keratin Smooth Heat Protect Spray, before blow-drying or going on a weekend hike.
 (Bonus: It helps add smoothness too).

 3. Trim regularly

 Long hair of whatever type—whether curly, wavy or straight—will show more of your natural texture and hair condition, so it’s important to keep things healthy-looking.
 Every eight weeks is a good timeline, or anytime you’re starting to feel a little unkempt or scraggly.
 Men who have just come out of their dreadlocks or have a natural afro might want to get more frequent trims.
 These hair types tend to be drier and prone to frizz.

 4. Switch to softer hair products

 Stuff like pomades, creams and soft waxes like putties are ideal (we love the versatile feel of Bed Head for Men by TIGI Pure Texture and Axe Natural Look: Understated Cream, and steer clear of the hard-drying gels or anything “maximum hold”—oftentimes, you don’t need it.
 These help keep your style intact while also protecting your long hair from frizzing out and becoming unmanageable.
 Guys with long hair don’t need to apply as much either: A simple finger swipe or a dime-sized dollop of product raked through your hair is enough to keep a man bun or top knot from budging.

 5. Mind your scruff